Lumi-supercomputer/lumi-userguide/docs/firststeps/loggingin.md

 username.

 You should have received your username via email when your account was created.
-There may be a delay of up to a couple hours from registering your SSH key until your account is created on LUMI, please be patient.
+There may be a delay of up to a couple of hours from registering your SSH key until your account is created on LUMI, please be patient.
 If you are still not able to connect, please contact the [user support team][helpdesk].